Contrast: it’s more than just opposites like black and white or large and small.

 Besides adding visual interest to your design, contrast also helps create relationships between and prioritize different design elements.
 If every object in your design is roughly the same size, there won’t be much of a hierarchy.
 How will viewers tell what to look at first, or what’s most important?
 Effectively using scale is not only important from a practical standpoint, but is also one of the easiest ways to create a dynamic, interesting layout and add drama to a design.

-This magazine cover has a huge photo to emphasize the theme of the issue, but it doesn’t overpower the other design elements.
+This magazine cover design has a huge photo to emphasize the theme of the issue, but it doesn’t overpower the other design elements.
 In fact, the size, shape, and color of the typography enhance the photographic focal point.

 09. Contrast with Visual Weight